-More than half of all electricity produced in the U.S. today is generated by coal.
+The U.S. produces more electricity from coal than from any other source.
 While we must look toward greater use of clean and renewable energy in the future, coal remains the most plentiful and least expensive source of electricity.
-Congressman Matheson is a member of the bipartisan Coal Caucus in the House, a group which encourages and promotes domestic coal production and utilization as part of a comprehensive energy portfolio.
+Congressman Matheson is a co-chair of the bipartisan Coal Caucus in the House, a group which encourages and promotes domestic coal production and utilization as part of a comprehensive energy portfolio.

 Nuclear power currently makes up approximately 20 percent of our electricity generation nationwide.
 Because nuclear power is a clean-burning, carbon emission-free energy source, Congressman Matheson supports exploring options that provide for its future use as a pathway to reducing emissions for future generations.
 However, it is important that this development should occur together with advances in nuclear waste storage.
-In the 111th Congress, Matheson supported legislation which sought to mitigate the problems associated with nuclear waste and reduce the capital costs of nuclear power through a robust and integrated research, development, demonstration, and commercial application program.
+Matheson has supported legislation to mitigate the problems associated with nuclear waste and reduce the capital costs of nuclear power through a robust and integrated research, development, demonstration, and commercial application program.

 The Green River Formation, covering parts of Colorado, Wyoming, and Utah, has the largest known oil shale deposits in the world, up to 1.8 trillion barrels of oil, of which approximately 800 billion barrels are recoverable.
 Oil shale remains an under-utilized domestic energy source largely because of the high cost of oil recovery.
 Congressman Matheson supports efforts to encourage the responsible production of oil shale as part of a balanced national energy portfolio and in accordance with important environmental safeguards that protect our precious water resources in the West.